Community-Hazard-Response-Platform/Community-Hazard-Response-Platform/README.md

 ## Deployment

-The platform is deployed on [Render](https://render.com).
+The platform is deployed on [Render](https://render.com) (until 25th of March).
 When `config/config.yml` is not present, the API falls back to environment variables:

 | Variable | Description |
 |---|---|